-Read the policy terms and conditions carefully - if your jewellery isn't protected in the way you need it to be, it may be possible to add specific items to the policy at an additional cost.
+Read the policy terms and conditions carefully, looking for conditions like single items being covered up to a certain amount - if your jewellery's too valuable or isn't protected in the way you need it to be, it might be possible to add specific items to the policy at an additional cost.

 How to add jewellery and valuables to home insurance

 When you compare home insurance with Gocompare.com you'll be asked to estimate the value of your home's contents, including high-risk items like jewellery.